GABA: The Neurotransmitter of Calm & Relaxation

 What It Means to Have a GABA Neurotransmitter Imbalance

-Each neurotransmitter, including GABA, is part of an ecosystem that includes the neurotransmitter itself, its receptors, and neurons.
+Each neurotransmitter, including GABA, is part of a system that includes the neurotransmitter itself, its receptors, and neurons.

 When you see a phrase like “GABA deficiency” or “GABA imbalance,” realize that these terms indicate that one or more of the following is taking place: